bioinfo-pf-curie/raw-qc/docs/usage.md

 ## Main arguments

 ### `-profile`
 Use this parameter to choose a configuration profile.
 Profiles can give configuration presets for different compute environments.
-Note that multiple profiles can be loaded, for example: `-profile docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile singularity` - the order of arguments is important!

 If `-profile` is not specified at all the pipeline will be run locally and expects all software to be installed and available on the `PATH`.

 * `conda`
     * A generic configuration profile to be used with [conda](https://conda.io/docs/)
 	* Pulls most software from [Bioconda](https://bioconda.github.io/)
-* `docker`
+* `condaPath`
-    * A generic configuration profile to be used with [Docker](http://docker.com/)
+    * A generic configuration profile to be used with [conda](https://conda.io/docs/)
-    * Pulls software from dockerhub: (http://hub.docker.com/r/nfcore/mypipeline/)
+    * Use the conda images available on the cluster
 * `singularity`
     * A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
-    * Pulls software from singularity-hub
+    * Use the singularity images available on the cluster
+* `cluster`
+    * Run the workflow on the computational cluster
 * `test`
     * A profile with a complete configuration for automated testing
     * Includes links to test data so needs no other parameters
+	* Use the singularity images set up* Use the conda images available on

 ### `--reads`
 Use this to specify the location of your input FastQ files.
 For example: